NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/RV.rst

 RV: Random Variables
 ====================

-The RV panel allows the user to specify the probabilistic distribution for the random problem at hand.
+The **RV** tab allows the user to specify the probabilistic distribution for the random problem at hand.
 The following probabilistic distributions for the random variables are currently supported:

 1. `Normal (Gaussian) <https://dakota.sandia.gov//sites/default/files/docs/6.9/html-ref/variables-normal_uncertain.html>`_